-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a section of the A9 trunk road north of Calvine (see Figures 1 and 2 below).
-The works involve the resurfacing of the A9 northbound (NB) and southbound (SB) carriageways with a mixed depth inlay at the scheme extents noted below.
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a section of the A9 trunk road east of Newtonmore (see Figures 1 and 2 below).
+The works involve the resurfacing of the A9 northbound (NB) and southbound (SB) carriageways at the scheme extents noted below.

-Resurfacing works are currently programmed to begin on the 12th of May 2025 for a duration of 2 days, with working hours between 07.00-18.00.
+These resurfacing works are proposed to be undertaken within the 2025/26 Financial Year and are currently programmed to begin on the 23rd of June 2025 for a duration of 6 nights, with working hours between 19.00-06.00.
+Changes to the programme may see changes to these exact dates/durations.

-Traffic management (TM) will consist of single lane closures with two-way temporary traffic lights and a convoy system in place (between 07.00-18.00).
-There are no local access or pedestrian requirements within the scheme extents and any non-motorised road users (NMRU's) will be accommodated within TM.
+Traffic management (TM) will consist of single lane closures with two-way temporary traffic lights and a convoy system in place (between 19.00-06.00).
+There is one local land access point which will be accommodated within TM if required.
+There are no other access points, junctions, parking facilities or pedestrian requirements within the scheme extents and any non-motorised road users (NMRU's) will be accommodated within TM.